 It takes a lot of help to make this race happen for the runners and race beneficiaries.
 Runners are needed to help mark the course the day before the race and to sweep the course on race day.
 Non-running volunteers are needed at aid stations out on the course and at Pine Valley.
 The "early shift" at Pine Valley begins at 5:30 a.m. with pre-race check-in, then setting up the finish area and barbecue, and then working the finish line and barbecue starting at about 11:00 a.m.
 The barbecue continues until 8 p.m. and the finish line until 9 p.m. when everything needs to be taken down and packed up.
 Pine Valley volunteers can help early, mid-day or the "late shift."
 If you aren't running this year, please come out and volunteer!
 If you or someone you know wants to help, email the race director at email@example.com to sign up, or you can sign up directly on SignupGenius.

 Informal training runs will be held on the course on April 26 (snow conditions permitting), May 10 and June 7.
 The April 26 run will be at 8:00 a.m. at the Shinglemill aid station location.
 All the details are on the instruction sheet below.
 The course will not be marked (you will have a map and directions), and aid will be limited.
 By doing all 3 runs, you can see the entire 50 Mile course.
 The April and June runs will show you the entire 50K.
-Maps and turn sheets will be posted here as the dates get closer.
 Capacity may be limited due to limited parking.
 Registered race entrants may bring guests who are not entered in the race.
 Email the race director at firstname.lastname@example.org if you would like to participate.
 Print the instructions and map below if you are participating.